pion/mediadevices/README.md

 }
 ```

 Since `mediadevices` doesn't implement the video/audio codecs, it needs to call the codec libraries from the system through cgo.
 Therefore, you're required to install the codec libraries before you can use them in `mediadevices`.
-In the next section, it shows a list of available codecs, where the packages are defined, and how to install the codec library to your system.
+In the next section, it shows a list of available codecs, where the packages are defined (documentation linked), and installation instructions.

-Note: there's no recommendation to choose one codec or another as it is very complex and subjective.
+Note: we do not provide recommendations on choosing one codec or another as it is very complex and can be subjective.

 ### Video Codecs